Approval voting: Dichotomous cutoff

 With dichotomous cutoff, C still wins.

 Compliance with voting system criteria

 Most of the mathematical criteria by which voting systems are compared were formulated for voters with ordinal preferences.
 In this case, approval voting requires voters to make an additional decision of where to put their approval cutoff (see examples above).
-Depending on how this decision is made, approval voting satisfies different sets of criteria.
+Depending on how this decision is made, approval satisfies different sets of criteria.

 There is no ultimate authority on which criteria should be considered, but the following are criteria that many voting theorists accept and consider desirable: